Home renovation loan from the FHA 203(k) program.

 Funds can also be used for the purchase of a house.
 Not only can someone purchase a home with the renovation financing program, but it also allows the buyer to finance and pay for any repairs and-or needed home improvements.
 So FHA 203K funds can in effect assist someone with buying an older, fixer upper type property.

 The program can be used by individuals and families who are looking to purchase a new home, and it can also be used by existing homeowners who just want to to perform repair or renovation work on their current property.
 Or the older, needing repair type home as noted above.
 The bottom line is that it provides homeowners with a responsible way to purchase a fixer-upper property or a home that needs repairs.
+There are also separate programs as well that are similar, with a focus on FHA energy conservation updates, such as the Energy Efficient Mortgage.

 Details of the FHA 203(k) loan program